grantmd/embedded-fun/README.md

 # Embedded Fun

-I bought an SparkFun Thing Plus - ESP32 WROOM (USB-C) and am learning how to write software for it in Rust using the no_std esp-hal library.
+I bought a SparkFun Thing Plus - ESP32 WROOM (USB-C) and am learning how to write software for it in Rust using the no_std esp-hal library.

 ## Prerequisites